 SOAP API Production Gateway URI

 eBay requires that you use HTTPS/SSL when you execute calls in the Production environment.
 This ensures that data can be transferred securely between your application and the eBay platform.
 Although Sandbox data is simulated, you also need to use HTTPS/SSL when you execute calls in the Sandbox.

 Note that although some of your developer keys are optional for certain calls, the full set of developer keys is required for GetTokenStatus and RevokeToken API calls.
 The tables in this section will give you more information about when specific information is required for a call.

-See The Production and Sandbox Environments for general information about working in the Sandbox and Production environments.
+See Understand the Production and Sandbox environments for general information about working in the Sandbox and Production environments.

 Note: In the WSDL for the SOAP API, the service locator specifies eBay's Production SOAP gateway URI (the physical location of the service endpoint).
 In the service clause of the WSDL, you can see that the name of the service locator will be derived from

 eBayAPIInterfaceService.
 However, as the same WSDL is used both in the Sandbox and in Production, you should pass in the service endpoint yourself rather than obtaining it from the service locator.